KmolYuan/Pyslvs-UI/docs/pyslvs-lib.md

 A no-GUI module of mechanism synthesis system and a 2D geometric constraint solver.

-The submodule is located at `depend/pyslvs`.
+The submodule is located at `pyslvs`.

 Pyslvs is now available on [![PyPI](https://img.shields.io/pypi/v/pyslvs.svg)](https://pypi.org/project/pyslvs/),